ThatCraws/GGScore/README.md

 Application to create power rankings via the Glicko-2 algorithm.

 The basic idea of this application is to create Power Rankings.
-Originally for competitive Super Smash Bros. for the Nintendo Gamecube, but you can technically create PRs for every competitive discipline (without ties).
+Originally for competitive Super Smash Bros. for the Nintendo Gamecube, but you can technically create PRs for every competitive discipline.
 The ratings are created via the Glicko-2 algorithm.

 ## Basic usage/features